“There is no food neutral; there is no food Switzerland—every single thing you put in your mouth is either making you more healthy or less healthy.”

 “Blood sugar fluctuations, whether someone misses a meal or someone eats too much, actually trigger the autoimmune inflammatory pathway.
 That’s why it’s important to stabilize your blood sugar levels, because it can determine if you progress or go into remission.”

 “Sugar is sugar and will feed the wrong bacteria in the gut.
 I recommend limiting sugars, which is why I prefer non-starchy vegetables and limiting fruit.
-If a person is very lean, the fruits may be better tolerated.
-If overweight or obese, I recommend limiting to one serving or less per day.
+If a person is lean, the fruits may be better tolerated.
+If overweight, I recommend limiting to one serving or less per day.
 I discourage the use of fructose based sweeteners (agave, maple syrup, coconut sugar, honey etc.) as they increase the risk of dysbiosis, fatty liver, metabolic syndrome, glucose intolerance, and diabetes.
 I recommend limiting sugar intake, to 1 teaspoon or less per day.
 Better to wean away from the sweet taste preference that we all have.”

 “Naturally sweet whole foods, such as fruits, berries, beets, carrots, and sweet potatoes, most definitely have a place on an autoimmune protocol diet.
 They diversify the diet, providing beneficial fiber and nutrition; and the natural sugars they contain are beneficial to glycemic regulation and metabolism.
 However, ‘the dose makes the poison.’
 Generally speaking, added sugar is almost always harmful.